stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

    - Pick between [Critical Strike](https://www.wowhead.com/spell=373108/bounty-critical-strike), [Haste](https://www.wowhead.com/spell=373113/bounty-haste), [Versatility](https://www.wowhead.com/spell=373121/bounty-versatility), or [Mastery](https://www.wowhead.com/spell=373116/bounty-mastery) by talking to an NPC at the beginning of each dungeon, gaining one stack of the appropriate buff.
 Note: If no choice is made the default buff is [Versatility](https://www.wowhead.com/spell=373121/bounty-versatility).
       - Using [Haste](https://www.wowhead.com/spell=373113/bounty-haste) is more universally valuable as it maintains high contribution in all fight profiles (Single Target, Funnel, and AoE).
       - If you *only* desire AoE damage then [Critical Strike](https://www.wowhead.com/spell=373108/bounty-critical-strike) would offer the most for that particular scenario but is notably worse on Single Target.
       - Due to only really impacting single target and funnel via {{ site.data.spell.lvb }}, and {{ site.data.spell.cl }} benefits from 33% of your character sheet Mastery value, it is not recommended to choose [Mastery](https://www.wowhead.com/spell=373116/bounty-mastery).
+In addition, the rating granted by this buff is subject to [Diminishing Returns](https://www.wowhead.com/guides/diminishing-returns-on-secondary-stats-in-world-of-warcraft).
       - If you reach a point in your key pushes where you require additional defensive value, you may consider [Versatility](https://www.wowhead.com/spell=373121/bounty-versatility) - it is not generally recommended as the stacks provide 1% as opposed to the other stats providing 2%.
    - Stacks are gained by finding and defeating Dreadlords!
         - Certain enemies will show the [Disguised](https://www.wowhead.com/spell=373011/disguised) buff, meaning they are a Dreadlord!
 The locations of [Disguised](https://www.wowhead.com/spell=373011/disguised) enemies is consistent from run-to-run.